This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Conclusion

-Snakes can get constipated due to dehydration, low humidity, or improper diet, but you’ve got the power to help.
+Snakes can get constipated due to dehydration, poor diet, or improper temperature and humidity.

 - https://lbah.com/reptile/snake-impaction/